NIFA Calls to Conversation Meeting Series

 View the talking points for the "Supporting the Tribal Land-Grant Institutions" infographic related to this conversation on the web.

-In February 2017, the University of Maryland and NIFA hosted the second meeting in this series of Calls to Conversation on the topic of Tactical Sciences.
+On February 15th and 16th, the University of Maryland and NIFA hosted the second meeting in this series of Calls to Conversation on the topic of Tactical Sciences.

 Tactical Sciences refer to a complementary set of programs that offer the tools to protect the integrity, reliability, sustainability, and profits of the U.S. food and agriculture system against threats from pests, diseases, contaminants, and disasters.
 NIFA is committed to supplying a toolkit of science-based tactics readily available to help prevent, prepare for, detect, respond to, and recover from known and potential pests, diseases, and other natural disasters.
 NIFA’s Tactical Science priorities are focused in three areas: